+Some argue that satellites measure a portion of the lower atmosphere and that this is not the surface.
+This difference may be real but it is irrelevant (Karl, et al 2006) Trying to make a big issue of this point is disingenuous.
 When the satellites were first launched, their temperature readings were in better agreement with the surface station data.
 There has been increasing divergence over time which can be seen below (derived from Klotzbach, et al 2009).
-In the first plot, we see the temperature anomalies as computed from the satellites and assessed by UAH and RSS and the station based land surface anomalies from NOAA/(NCDC).
-That increased divergence is clear from the figure below.
+In the first plot, we see the temperature anomalies as computed from the satellites and assessed by UAH and RSS and the station based land surface anomalies from NOAA (NCDC).
+That increased divergence is clear from Figure 1 below.